Choose Strong Passwords and Keep Them Safe

 An unauthorized person can use these passwords to access files and data, including your personal information (e.g., bank, benefits, health, financial aid), email, academic work, or University private data (e.g., student grades, birth dates, protected health information, proprietary research).
 They can also send malicious email impersonating you.

-Choose a Strong Password or Passphrase
+Choose a Strong Password, Passphrase, or Pin

-Examples of a Strong Password and Passphrase
+Examples of a Strong Password, Passphrase, and Pin

 - Password: a!Phab3T (the word alphabet with other characters)